richard-to/richard-to.github.io/random/_posts/2015-02-15-reading-list.md

 - *The Book: On the Taboo Against Knowing Who You Are* - Alan Watts
 - *Emily Dickinson: A Collection of Critical Essays*
-- *A Citizen's Guide to Ecology* Lawrence B. Slobodkin
+- *A Citizen's Guide to Ecology* - Lawrence B. Slobodkin
+- *Americanah* Chimamanda Ngozi Adichie

 ## 2016